THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Warasa わらさ Young Hamachi Warasa is even younger than Inada and least tasty of the Yellowtail family.

-Zuwaigani ｽﾞﾜｲｶﾞﾆ Snow Crab Snow Crab is typically served on its own.
-It is low in fat and toxins and best found in the winter in the sea of Japan.
+Zuwaigani ｽﾞﾜｲｶﾞﾆ Snow Crab Snow Crab is typically served on its own, but also served as gunkanmaki.
+It is low in fat and toxins and best found in the winter in the sea of Japan or in Hokkaido.
 It is also called Echizengani in Japan.
 The related Tarabagani or Red King Crab is more scarce and more expensive.
+The crab is increasingly imported from Russia.

 While we are here below is a condensed list of sushi related phrases and sushi types with associated items: